ianlcurtis1/ha-aks-hybrid-poc/README.md

 # Getting Started
 1. Create a GitHub account.
 2. Create an Azure subscription.
-Then create a new Azure Container Registry (ACR) for storing your images.
-3. Fork the code to your own GitHub repo.
+3. Create a new Azure Container Registry (ACR) for storing your images: https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli.

-# Deploy AKS Hybrid
+4. Create a new Azure Event Hub to receive messages from your AKS clusters: https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create
-1. Deploy an AKS Hybrid cluster - details of the process coming soon.
+5. Fork the code to your own GitHub repo.

 # Build, Test, and push images to ACR
 1. Create an Azure service Principal with secrets: https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows.
 This returns a json credentials object which is used as the GitHub secret.